 Please note that some of the configuration options are not available at the command line, simply because they are not practical here.
 Look into your configuration files for details on those.
-There are separate configuration files for each profile, and the files look like "ipython_config.py" or "ipython_config<frontendname>.py".
-Profile directories look like "profile_profilename" and are typically installed in the IPYTHONDIR directory.
-For Linux users, this will be \$HOME/.config/ipython, and for other users it will be \$HOME/.ipython.
-For Windows users, \$HOME resolves to C:\Documents and Settings\YourUserName in most instances.
+There are separate configuration files for each profile, and the files look like ipython_config.py or ipython_config_frontendname.py.
+Profile directories look like profile_profilename and are typically installed in the IPYTHONDIR directory, which defaults to \$HOME/.ipython.
+For Windows users, HOME resolves to C:\Users\YourUserName in most instances.